 From the Lead Judge, Mike Packham

-Entries must have demonstrable results; please do not submit an entry in this category for projects that are planned or are in development, in the process of being implemented, launched or are aspirational.
+Entries are open to individuals, organisations, in-house teams, service providers and suppliers to the industry, but critically must have demonstrable results.
+Please do not submit an entry in this category for projects that are planned or are in development, in the process of being implemented, launched or are aspirational.

-> What care for the environment means to the organisation and how the FM team developed the initiatives(s) using the organisation’s environmental ‘profile’ as a starting point.
+- Please explain what care for the environment means to the organisation, and how the FM team developed the initiative(s) using the organisation’s environmental ‘profile’ as a starting point.
+(Question is worth 20% of the overall score)

-> The objectively measured impact that implementation of the initiatives has had on the FM team, the organisation and the wider business community (including details of the methodology(ies) used to calculate the ‘quantum’ of that impact).
+- Please explain the objectively measured impact that implementation of the initiative(s) has had on the FM team, the organisation and wider society, using at least one ‘real life’ Please include details of the methodology(ies) used to calculate the ’quantum’ of that impact.
+(Question is worth 20% of the overall score)

 The written submission for this category is worth 25% of the overall score.
 The presentation round is worth 75%.